 Does every person needs a visa?

-Read moreYes, you can purchase multiple visas in one order.
-Just place all visas (can be the same visa type or different) in the shopping cart and proceed to…
+Read moreYes.
+You can purchase multiple visas in one order.
+Simply add all visas, whether they are the same visa type or different types, to your shopping cart and…

 Read moreNo, Indonesia generally recognizes only legally married spouses for Family Spouse KITAS.
 Common-law or unmarried partnerships are typically not eligible.